It’s Day 7 of our Proverbs 31 Woman Bible Study!

 In yesterday’s lesson, we learned being a Proverbs 31 Woman is about being well organized and prepared is not only a blessing to your family, but to those who come alongside us to help us, in our lives.
 You can get caught up with yesterday’s lesson here!

-If you are new to bible studies or are looking for ways to spruce up your study library, I have a list of my favorite bible study resources.
+If you are new to Bible studies or are looking for ways to spruce up your study library, I have a list of my favorite Bible study resources.
 Some of them I’ve been using for over 20 years!
-You can shop my list here or take a check out a few of items below.
+You can shop my list here or check out a few of the items below.

 I invite you to take a look!